StanGirard/Reminders/README.md

 ### **Editor**
 ---
-A good project always starts with a good editor.
-Here are a couple links to help you get started
 | Name | Description | Free |
 | ------------- | ------------- | ------------- |
 |[**Markdown Cheat Sheet**](editor/markdown/README.md)| Markdown Cheat Sheet | Free|